ibm-cloud-docs/appid/relatedlinks.md

-## Securing Runtime, APIs, and backends
+## Securing Runtime, APIs, and back-ends
 {: #rellinks-secure}

 Just getting started?
 Try walking through some of our tutorials and blogs for help integrating {{site.data.keyword.appid_short_notm}} into your apps!